 Wales played their first ever games in Wheelchair Rugby League in July 2012, coming second to England in a Four Nations tournament.

-Wheelchair Rugby League is fairly unique in that it offers both disabled and non-disabled players of all genders the opportunity to compete both with and against each other on a level playing field.
+Wheelchair Rugby League is unique in that it offers all players of all genders the opportunity to compete both with and against each other on a level playing field.

 - There are five players on each side